1. The Lecce Baroque

 As a non-architect, I don't know if this is an example of form following function or what.
 If the function is to show the magnificence of the Creator, a million-mile high, plain white façade would have done just as well.
 But if the purpose is to show the complexity of Creation —the sub-atomic particles nested within other sub-atomic particles, all of which may (or may not) really be vibrating strings and may be (or may not be) connected to alternate universes— then all I can say is that Richard Feynman probably built a time-machine (a piece of cake for him!), packed a good pen-knife with his bongo drums and went back to the 15-and-1600s to help gifted but goofy stone-masons chisel and sculpt.
-It took 150 years to build Santa Croce, but given the nature of time travel, the professor could have spent a century-and-a-half happily hewing and still have squeezed it all in between his Monday 9 o'clock Physics 101 and his Tuesday 2 pm Really Hard Stuff 480 in a given week.
+It took 150 years to build Santa Croce, but given the nature of time travel, the professor could have spent a century-and-a-half happily hewing and still have squeezed it all in between his Monday 9 o'clock Physics 101 and his Tuesday 2 pm called Really Hard Stuff 480 in a given week.
 In any event, among the various UNESCO criteria for inclusion on the World Heritage list, buildings must be "architectural works...of outstanding universal value from the point of view of history, art or science."
 Fittingly, then, since 2006 the architectural phenomenon known as the Lecce Baroque (Barocco Leccese) has been classified as a "tentative addition" to the World Heritage list.
 The abundance of structures built in the ornate style of the Barocco Leccese has earned the town of Lecce the nickname, "Florence of the South."

 Lecce is the capital city of the province of the same name in the Italian region of Puglia.
 The town is about 200 miles (300 km) ESE of Naples in the "heel" of the boot of Italy (technically known as the Salentine sub-peninsula), almost at the bottom.
 Lecce has been the artistic center of the area for centuries and contains a number of examples of this highly ornate architectural style, developed between the second half of the 1500s and the end of the 1600s.
 The Lecce Baroque arose within the framework of reformed religious orders such as the Theatines and Jesuits, and was an architectural manifestation of the new power of the Counter-Reformation, a power free to assert itself once the Battle of Lepanto (1571) had ended the Muslim threat to central Europe.

-| Besides the Basilica, other
+| Besides the Basilica, other noteworthy

-include the Palazzo della Prefettura, the Palazzo
+della Prefettura, the Palazzo del

-Seminario, the churches of Santa
+Seminario, the churches of Santa Chiara,

 SS.
-Nicolò and Cataldo, and del
+Nicolò and Cataldo, and del Rosario.

 The most striking example, in my view, remains the

 Basilica of Santa Croce.
 (All of the photos on this

 page are of the façade of that building.)
 The façade

 is an astonishing array of gargoyles, corbels,

 festoons, columns and cornices crowded with human

 figures, flowers and animals, the precise rendering

-local limestone (called, indeed,
+local limestone (called, indeed, "Leccese limestone"

 by geologists), a golden- or honey-colored stone as

 malleable as wood, soft enough to be carved with

-Interestingly, Baroque masons treated the finished
+small knives.
+Interestingly, Baroque masons treated

 seeped into the pores of the stone and hardened it.